For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 There’s beauty in simplicity.
 If you need proof of that, just look at the EVRYjourney Men’s Hybrid Cruiser Bicycle from Sixthreezero.

-The designers kept it simple when it came time to put this bicycle together.
-I find that the matte black shines beautifully across the frame of the bike while also permeating its finer points.
+The designers kept it simple when it came time to put this hybrid bike together.
+I find that the matte black shines beautifully across the aluminum frame of the bike while also permeating its finer points.

 Even if you don’t often pay close attention to the bike’s design, you will likely appreciate this look and understand why I added this bike to the list of the best bikes for college.